ersanyamarya/notion-plus/README.md

 # notion-plus

-notion-plus is an Object Relational Mapping (ORM) library for Notion databases written in TypeScript.
-It allows you to interact with your Notion databases in a more familiar and convenient way.
+Notion Plus is an Object-Relational Mapping (ORM) library for TypeScript that provides a simple and intuitive way to interact with Notion databases.
+With Notion Plus, you can define database schemas using TypeScript interfaces, and perform CRUD operations on those databases using a fluent API.
 ## Features

 - Retrieve a database from Notion using the database ID